Rock Island Mysteries

-Rock Island Mysteries (originally announced as Taylor's Island) is an Australian comedy television show for children and young teenagers, which premiered on 10 Shake on 2 May 2022 and Nickelodeon on the following day.
+Rock Island Mysteries is an Australian comedy television show for children and young teenagers, which premiered on Nickelodeon (then named 10 Shake) on 2 May 2022 and the pay-television Nickelodeon channel on the following day.
 It follows the adventures of Taylor's group of friends, who explore Rock Island.

 Production

-The 20 part series was filmed on the Gold Coast and Port Douglas, Queensland in 2021 and is a FremantleMedia Australia production for Network 10 and Nickelodeon International.
+The twenty-part series was filmed on the Gold Coast and Port Douglas, Queensland in 2021 for season 1, and on the Gold Coast and in Helensvale, Queensland from 2022–2023 for season 2.
+It was a FremantleMedia Australia production for Network 10 and Nickelodeon International.
+The series was initially titled Taylor's Island during production.

 The series was created by Matthew Cooke, Vincent Lund and Michael Ford.
 It was written by script producer Stephen Vagg, with writers Sam Carroll, Alix Beane, David Hannam, Marisa Nathar, Natesha Somasundaram, Trent Roberts, Jessica Brookman and Hannah Samuel.

-In October 2022, Network 10 and Nickelodeon announced the show had been renewed for a second season, which is set to premiere in 2023.
+In October 2022, Network 10 and Nickelodeon announced the show had been renewed for a second season, which premiered on 25 September 2023.
+The series premiered on 25 September 2023 on Nickelodeon.

+On 6 May 2024, the series was renewed for a third season, which premiered on 23 November 2024.
+The series is also available to stream on Paramount+ in Australia, with episodes released following the season's airing.
+Lila also is moved up to the main protagonist of Season 3 as Taylor is absent for most the season.